 - Boost employee engagement by appreciating the employees' efforts to promote the values

-A true north statement articulates your organization's purpose and guides every decision it makes.
+A true north statement articulates your organization's purpose and guides every decision.
 It gives the right direction your organization should follow to achieve its strategic plans.

 To be a global defense, aerospace, and security organization we must ensure that our strategic priorities develop a sustainable advantage, which helps our customers to take care of the thing that matters most to them.